captifi/plug_play_box/README.md

 - The PIN is only used once during activation
 - After activation, the box automatically uses the standard CaptiFi security measures
 - The MAC address of the device is verified with each request to prevent unauthorized access

+## Customization

+To customize the appearance of the setup page:
+- Edit the HTML/CSS in `setup.html`
+- Replace the logo placeholder with your actual logo
+- Adjust the firewall rules in `firewall` if needed

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.